gobwas/dm.js/README.md

 Each service can be simply tested and configured, when it sliced out from other logic of your application.

 What do you need to create a service?
 Nothing special - just create some javascript constructor function, as usual.
 Put it in separate file, as good guidelines tell you to do, and register it in **dm**.
+Then dm will load it by your [preferred type of resolving](#loader).

 ## What is Dependency?